fr33k3v1n0/BattleCTF2k24/PWN/universe_write_up.md

 # remember our purpose is to read the flag
 so how to do that???
-after some google and reading writup about seccomp filters, i readlize that we can use openat to open a file and sendfile to send it contain to the terminal.
+after some google and reading writeup about seccomp filters, i realize that we can use ``openat`` syscall  to open a file and ``sendfile``  to send it contain to the terminal.

 # so let do it:
 see the complet exploit